JosephSeagal/board-game-database/README.md

   - `designs_data.sql`: contains mock data for the INSERT INTO statements
   - `makes_art_data.sql`: contains mock data for the INSERT INTO statements
   - `publishes_data.sql`: contains mock data for the INSERT INTO statements
+- `all_queries.sql`: contains all queries used in the application
+- All files under the `app/` folder: contains web-app frontend

 # Local Changes